Succeed Building a Membership Website on WordPress

 You can have an amazing membership without courses, but being able to deliver education works best with an LMS like LearnDash.

-Again, you're going to look for an LMS integration with your membership plugin.
+Again, you’ll look for an LMS integration with your membership plugin.
 This also introduces a new issue to consider.

 You need to match integrations among more than one plugin.
-For example, you need a membership plugin that works with different systems that we mentioned, like email and learning.
-However, it also helps if your LMS integrates with your email system as well as your membership plugin.
+For example, you need a membership plugin that works with different systems we mentioned, like email and learning.
+However, it also helps if your LMS integrates with your email system and your membership plugin.
 Try to find a WordPress plugin that matches as many of the same integrations as other plugins or services.

 Evaluate the Member Management Tools

-If you want to create a membership website, you need a way to monitor and manage members so you're able to serve their needs.
+If you want to create a membership website, you need a way to monitor and manage members so you can serve their needs.

 Every membership website has member churn.
 In other words, people are a member for a limited time and they will eventually leave.
 You also need to create new membership subscriptions to replace those who eventually leave.